 Turmeric Sautéed Chickpeas

-1 ½ tsp ghee or extra virgin olive oil
+1 ½ tablespoons extra virgin olive oil

 2 cloves garlic, finely minced

-½ tsp fennel seeds
+½ teaspoon cumin seeds

-Sea salt and ground pepper
+Sea salt and pepper to taste

 Heat a sauté pan over medium, once hot reduce heat to medium low and add the olive oil and cumin seeds—sauté until fragrant.
 Then add the cabbage and zucchini—sauté until tender.
 Add the kale and cook until wilted.
 Season with salt, pepper and optional red chili flakes for some added kick.